nopedawn/CTF/CodebyGameCTF23/Earth_hum/README.md

 </details>

-Given a challenge in of a `15:36` minute WAV audio file, first we check the metadata
+Given a challenge of a `15:36` minute WAV audio file, first we check the metadata

 ```bash
 $ exiftool earth.wav